-The single highest-leverage call for most California families is the California Department of Aging Information Line at 1-800-510-2020, which routes by ZIP to the local Area Agency on Aging.
+If you read only one line, save two numbers.
+The single highest-leverage everyday call for most California families is the California Department of Aging (CDA) Information Line at 1-800-510-2020, which routes by ZIP code to your local Area Agency on Aging.
 The single highest-leverage call at 2:30 a.m. is 988.
-The single most under-used free legal resource is the Statewide Senior Legal Hotline at 1-800-222-1753.
-The single most under-used free advocacy resource is the California Caregiver Resource Center serving your region, California is one of only two states that operates a network of regional caregiver-only nonprofits dating back to 1984.
+Save this page, and print the call ladder below.
+It fits on one sheet of paper.

 The California Department of Aging (CDA) at 1-800-510-2020 is the single statewide front door for caregivers, older adults, and adults with disabilities.
-The Information Line routes by ZIP code to the appropriate Area Agency on Aging (AAA), California has 33 AAAs covering all 58 counties, far more than most states.
+The Information Line routes by ZIP code to the appropriate Area Agency on Aging (AAA).
+California has 33 AAAs covering all 58 counties, far more than most states.

 PSA Region AAA Service Area Phone